TACC-Cloud/agave-docs/docs/agave/guides/jobs/aloe-beta-tester-guide.rst

 *Get Support*: You can head over to the TACC-Cloud slack and talk to us on Aloe-Beta channel.
 If Slack isn’t an option, you can either email CICsupport@tacc.utexas.edu, or create a ticket in the `TACC portal <https://portal.tacc.utexas.edu/home>`_ if you have a TACC account.
-If making a ticket through the TACC portal, choose “Cloud and Interactive Computing (Tapis (Agave) API)” as the System/Resource.
+If making a ticket through the TACC portal, choose “Cloud and Interactive Computing (Tapis API)” as the System/Resource.

 *Give Feedback*: Want to just communicate general ideas/feelings/questions?
 You can email CICsupport@tacc.utexas.edu, or connect with us on the TACC-Cloud slack where we have a designated Aloe-Beta channel.